W-David-Porter/acim/src/workbook/part-i/10-my-thoughts-do-not-mean-anything/index.md

 ²Now we are emphasising that the presence of past “thoughts’ of which you are aware means that you are not thinking.
 ³Thinking past thoughts means you are not thinking, is merely another way of repeating our earlier statement that your mind is really a blank.
 ⁴To recognize your mind is really a blank is to recognize nothingness when you think you see nothingness.
-⁵As such, recognising nothingness is the prerequisite for vision.
+⁵As such, recognizing nothingness is the prerequisite for vision.

 #::: details Simplified